ankan-coder/Weather-app/README.md

-Sure!
-Here is a sample README file for your Weather Dashboard project:

----

 # Weather Dashboard

 Welcome to the Weather Dashboard!
 This project is a simple yet beautiful web application that allows you to fetch and display current weather and a 5-day forecast for any city using the OpenWeatherMap API.
 Built with Bootstrap 5.3 for styling and Bootstrap Icons for weather icons, it provides a responsive and visually appealing user experience.